Skip to navigation Skip to content

 4

-Check if family assistance or Parental Leave Pay customer is the holder of a visa subclass which limits portability + Read more ...
+Check if the family assistance or Parental Leave Pay customer is the holder of a visa subclass which limits portability + Read more ...

 To find out their current visa subclass, check the Visa (Sub) Class Code field on the Legal Residence Details (RSLEG) screen.